leangjia/blender_docs/manual/scene_layout/object/properties/instancing/faces.rst

    So, if several objects are parented to the cube, they will all be instanced once for each face on the cube.
    If the cube is subdivided, every child will be instanced for each face on the cube.

-Both the parent object and original are displayed as editable "templates" in 3D View, but neither is rendered.
+Both the parent object and original are displayed as editable "templates" in 3D Viewport, but neither is rendered.